Cleod9/post-scriptum/README.md

 //Execute the chain of promises epObject.run();
 ```
 So from the above code, you should be able to see more clearly three EasyPromise functions exposed: `then()`, `proceed()`, and `run()`.
-Below are a desecription of each:
+Below are a desecription of each of these functions which are all a part of the EasyPromise object prototype:

-- `EasyPromise.prototype.then(func, callback1, callback2, ....callbackN)` - Takes a function to run and its callback method(s), and returns a new EasyPromise child object created from them.
+- `then(func, callback1, callback2, ....callbackN)` - Takes a function to run and its callback method(s), and returns a new EasyPromise child object created from them.
 Note that the other arguments for this asynchronous function are not placed here,  they are expected to be received from a `proceed()` call from the preceding asynchronous callback function **(very important!! see `proceed()` below).**

-- `EasyPromise.prototype.proceed(fnArgs)` - Executes the next EasyPromise child,  accepting an array of arguments `fnArgs` to be applied to its asynchronous function call.
+- `proceed(fnArgs)` - Executes the next EasyPromise child,  accepting an array of arguments `fnArgs` to be applied to its asynchronous function call.
 The scope of callbacks with EasyPromise by default will be assigned to their EasyPromise wrapper, giving you access to EasyPromise functions via `this`.
 This also allows you to provide any number of arguments for the subsequent asynchronous function call.
 This is an important feature of the library, since rather than having you define arguments within the signature for `then()` itself, you can create them in the context of the preceding callback function.

-- `EasyPromise.prototype.run()` - Starts at the first EasyPromise in the tree and executes its function.
+- `run()` - Starts at the first EasyPromise in the tree and executes its function.
 Will execute EasyPromise objects as each `proceed()` method is reached in each callback until completion.
 Because this function traverses up the promise chain before execution, you could actually call `run()` on any of the promise objects within the chain to begin the processing.

 (These are the bare minimum functions required to use this library, scroll down more for advanced usage)